-Pro Tools 6.2 and higher provides Tempo Sync to enhance MIDI Beat Clock support and overall tempo capabilities of plug-ins that utilize MIDI Beat Clock.
+Pro Tools provides Tempo Sync to enhance MIDI Beat Clock support and overall tempo capabilities of plug-ins (such as ReWire client applications) that utilize MIDI Beat Clock.

 Tempo Sync provides a direct connection between session tempo and plug-in parameters that support MIDI Beat Clock.
 This direct connection lets plug-in parameters such as delay, auto-pan, and other time-domain effects automatically synchronize to and follow changes in session tempo.